DigiByte-Core/digibyteprojects/app/views/home/faq.html.md

 What measures have been taken to secure the funds on Digis4Commits?
 -----------------------------------------------------------------
-The project funds are isolated in different accounts in the wallet, so if someone ever finds a way to distribute more funds than the project balance, Peercoin will not take the funds from another project and will refuse the transaction.
+The project funds are isolated in different accounts in the wallet, so if someone ever finds a way to distribute more funds than the project balance, DigiByte will not take the funds from another project and will refuse the transaction.
 Projects with a high balance have a part of its funds moved to cold storage.
 The website runs in an isolated virtual server running only this service.
 There's an <%= link_to "audit page", audit_path %> that shows the status of all project accounts.

 When multisignatures are implemented Digis4Commits will not have direct the control over the funds (see above).